acheamponge/StrangeFruits/README.md

 - Data Visualization of the various attributes of the dataset.
 - Resources on Lynchings in America.

+This purpose of this app is to create an interactive platform to analyze the dataset of lynchings that happened in America.

+The name of the project was inspired by Nina Simone’s rendition of Billie Holiday’s classic Strange Fruit.

 Visit the app at [Strange Fruits Project](http://strangefruit.herokuapp.com/)